 Digital Empowerment with Blockchain Solutions

-16 January 2024
+January 16, 2024

 In this insightful interview, Shirly Valge, Chief of Growth at Partisia Blockchain, discusses their blockchain solutions.
 Focusing on decentralised control of data and multiparty computation, Valge sheds light on innovative applications in digital identity, data governance, and crisis zone payments.

 Interviewer: Hi Mrs. Valge, good to see you here at the Next Block Expo.
 You’re the Chief of Growth of Partisia Blockchain.
-Can you describe what Partisia Blockchain is, and the core mission you are following?
+Can you describe what Partisia Blockchain is and the core mission you are following?

 Shirly Valge: Partisia Blockchain is the world's first regulatory-friendly, privacy-enabling blockchain leveraging multiparty computation, a form of zero-knowledge computation.